kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/02-account-and-settings/articles/04-how-do-i-manage-my-notifications/content.md

+# Account and settings
-# How do I manage my notifications?
+## How do I manage my notifications?
 You can manage the ways that we get in touch in the notifications tab on your settings page.

 Notification settings